scottoffen/pipeforge/docs/docs/step-discovery.md

 // Add services using a scoped service lifetime services.AddPipelineFor<SampleContext>(ServiceLifetime.Scoped);

-// Include steps explicitly marked with the "Development" filter service.AddPipelineFor<SampleContext>("Development");
+// Include steps with the "Development" filter service.AddPipelineFor<SampleContext>("Development");

-// Use a scoped lifetime and include marked with the "Development" filter service.AddPipelineFor<SampleContext>(ServiceLifetime.Scoped, "Development");
+// Use a scoped lifetime and include steps with the "Development" filter service.AddPipelineFor<SampleContext>(ServiceLifetime.Scoped, "Development");
 ```